stoneC0der/g-dark-theme/README.md

 To get the most out of this them please add the following configuration:

-1. Download and install Hasling fonts https://github.com/i-tu/Hasklig
+1. Download and install Haskling fonts https://github.com/i-tu/Hasklig
-2. Enable ligature in vscode setting or in setting.json ˝
+2. Enable ligature in vscode setting.
+˝
 3. Add the following to setting.json
     "editor.renderWhitespace": "boundary",